kodefox/infra/packages/feetch/README.md

 # feetch · ![npm](https://img.shields.io/npm/v/feetch)

 This is a fetching library for REST API.
-This library wrap `react-fetching-library` for fetching and `runtypes` for checking the type of the data from the server on runtime.
+This library wraps `react-fetching-library` for fetching and `runtypes` for checking the type of the data from the server at runtime.

-The way how to use `feetch` is similar to `react-fetching-library` but slightly different props in feetch when using `createClient`, `useQuery`, and `useMutation`.
+The way you would use `feetch` is similar to `react-fetching-library` but with a slight difference of props in feetch when using `createClient`, `useQuery`, and `useMutation`.
 There will be an explanation regarding that below.

 ## Pre-requisites